-Figure 112 shows path used by the occupant.
+Figure 123 shows path used by the occupant.
 At 1.0 s, the occupant changes from Exit 1 to Exit 2.
 The same result was obtained for Steering+SFPE and SFPE modes.

-Figure 112: Change in exit selection at 1.0 s.
+Figure 123: Change in exit selection at 1.0 s.
 Line shows path.
 Steering mode.

-9.16 Congestion (Verif.5.1)
+7.16 Congestion (Verif.5.1)

-9.17 Maximum flow rates (Verif.5.2)
+7.17 Maximum flow rates (Verif.5.2)

-10 SFPE Example Problems
+8 SFPE Example Problems

-This section presents Pathfinder results for models based on example problems given for the hand calculations presented in the SFPE Handbook (Nelson and Mowrer 2002) and Engineering Guide for Human Behavior in Fire (Society of Fire Protection Engineers 2003).
+This section presents Pathfinder results for models based on example problems given for the hand calculations presented in the Engineering Guide for Human Behavior in Fire (2003).

-10.1 Example 1: Single Room and Stairway (SFPE_1)
+8.1 Example 1: Single Room and Stairway (SFPE_1)

 This is a verification test for SFPE-based simulation results.
-This example reproduces Example 1 given in the SFPE Engineering Guide (Society of Fire Protection Engineers 2003).
+This example reproduces Example 1 given in the SFPE Engineering Guide.
 In this example, 300 occupants are initially positioned in a room of unspecified geometry.
-The occupants egress through two 32 inch doors that lead to two enclosed 44 inch stairs. room is connected (directly) to two 44 in wide stairways via two 32 in doors.
+The occupants egress through two 32 inch doors that lead to two enclosed 44 inch stairs.
+The room is connected (directly) to two 44 in wide stairways via two 32 in doors.
 The occupants must move through the doors and down the 7 x 11 inch (height and depth), 50 ft long stairs.
 After reaching the base of the stairway, the occupants exit the model through a 30 ft x 6 ft room.
 The problem specifies that the maximum travel distance between an occupant's initial position and the nearest door leading to a stairway is 200 ft.
-This test will assume the initial room is a 200 ft x 30 ft room with both stairways positioned on one of the 30 ft walls Figure 113.
+This test will assume the initial room is a 200 ft x 30 ft room with both stairways positioned on one of the 30 ft walls Figure 124.
 The small room is 6 ft x 30 ft with an exit spanning the wall opposite the stairs.

-Figure 113: Initial configuration for SFPE 1.
+Figure 124: Initial configuration for SFPE 1.